apache/logging-log4j2/src/site/markdown/security.md

 The Log4j team will continue to actively update this page as more information becomes known.

 ### Credit
-This issue was discovered by Hideki Okamoto of Akamai Technologies and another anonymous vulnerability researcher.
+Independently discovered by Hideki Okamoto of Akamai Technologies, Guy Lederfein of Trend Micro Research working with Trend Micro’s Zero Day Initiative, and another anonymous vulnerability researcher.

 ### References
 - [CVE-2021-45105](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-45105)